-To verify services provided in the course of a postpayment review, documentation in the member's medical record must support the level of service billed.
+To verify services provided during a postpayment review, documentation in the member's medical record must support the level of service billed.
 Documentation for the HCBS program must validate services billed were provided in accordance with the plan of care.
 Documentation for any KMAP program created after the fact is not accepted in a postpayment review.